ChristineMWilde/reusable-threads-app/README.rst

 Threads
 =====

-Threads is a reusable forum app for Django with the Motorholic project formatting
+Threads is a reusable forum app for Django with the Motorholic project formatting.

 Detailed documentation is in the "ProjectDocumentation" directory.